codio-content/Linux-Introduction/.guides/content/The-CLI-programs-3965.md

 ## The command line programs

-The CLI recognizes several program names depending on the computer and the system that lives in the computer.
+The CLI recognizes several program names depending on the computer and the operating system that lives in the computer.
 Codio's CLI, also known as the __terminal window__ has an installed software called: __*bash*__.

 |||definition
 ### Bash